-What exactly is in-line blending and what are In-Line Blending Systems used for?
-In many instances, it simply means the act of liquid processing in a pipeline as fluid is pumped from point A to point B. To this purpose, there are hundreds of suppliers for what is known as Static Mixers.
+In many instances, in-line blending means the act of liquid processing in a pipeline as fluid is pumped from point A to point B. The equipment that handles this process is called a static mixer.

-Static Mixers mount inside a pipe and are installed after some pumping mechanism and fluids are mixed by way of direction change and flow division.
-Many companies that require in-line mixing and blending can simply install these units in the pipeline and hopfully call it a day.
+Static mixers mount inside a pipe and are installed after some pumping mechanism and fluids are mixed by way of direction change and flow division.
+Many companies that require in-line mixing and blending can simply install these units in the pipeline and call it a day.

 Customized In-Line Blending Systems

-Taking it a step further, however, companies may lack the knowledge and engineering to design and fabricate more complex systems that could reduce labor involvement in a process and save big on costs associated with processing various liquids.
+More complex systems like Sonic Corp’s TechBlend Blending System help lessen labor requirements and reduce the costs associated with processing various liquids.
+Companies may lack the knowledge and engineering capabilities to design and fabricate their own sophisticated systems, however.
 For example, a customer of ours was making a blend of mostly miscible fluids in a large tank.
-This involved manually transferring fluids from totes mostly to this large mixing tank.
-There were only 4 ingredients and it seemed to them that there must be a better way.
+This involved manually transferring fluids from totes to the tank.
+There were only four ingredients and it seemed to them that there must be a better way.
 They were right!
-But they didn’t have in-house engineering specializing in equipment design and fabrication.
-This is where Sonic Corp came in.
-When this company Googled in-line blending or continuous mixing systems, we came up.
+They didn’t have in-house engineering specializing in equipment design and fabrication, so found Sonic Corp after a web search for “in-line blending” and “continuous mixing systems”.

 Final System Design